View Ronald Haley's Obituary on reporternews.com and share memories

 Ron's studies at Texas A&M were interrupted with a call to serve in the Vietnam War where he served in the 1st Cavalry Division of the U.S. Army.
 Upon his return, at the end of his military career, he was stationed at Fort Riley, Kansas as an Honorary Trooper where he was commissioned to care for the last cavalry horse, "Chief".
 His fondness of horses contributed to one of his proudest moments of service.
 Chief was the last cavalry horse in the US Army and was one of four horses in US history to be buried with military honors.
 Chief has been credited as the last living operational cavalry mount owned by the US Army and was buried in an upright position.

 Ron's love of learning continued throughout his life.
 He obtained a Composite Science teaching certificate and worked as a curriculum planning advisor for Region 18 in Ector County where he also taught science at Crockett Junior High School and at the Career Center in Odessa, Texas.
-His love of science and learning extended beyond his life with his donation to The Texas A&M University School of Medicine department of Neuroscience and Experimental Therapeutics.
+His love of science and learning extended beyond his life with his donation to The Texas A&M University School of Medicine Department of Neuroscience and Experimental Therapeutics.
 It was his decision to donate life so that others may live.
+Ron was a member of the Abilene Retired Teachers Association and the Abilene A&M Club.

 Ron is preceded in death by his mother, Louella, his father, Chester Haley, his sister, Sharon Byrne Sadler, and his brother, Robert Haley.